-Before you begin, you might want to note down what your users might want to do with the Virtual Assistant (what queries they might ask, et cetera), and what your VA will be able to handle realistically.
+Before you begin creating intents, you might want to understand or research and write down ‘topics’ or ‘scenarios’ you want the virtual assistant to cover (what queries users may need help or support with, et cetera), and what your VA will be able to handle realistically.

-Once you have a rough idea of what your users might want to ask or interact with the Virtual Assistant, you’ll need to teach it about user intentions by creating different types of Intents.
+Once you have a rough idea of topics for the Virtual Assistant, you’ll need to teach it about user intentions by creating different types of Intents.

 The examples that you provide will be used by the Virtual Assistant to recognize similar instances of the same example through machine learning.

 The intent that you create can contain only hyphens, underscores, letters, and full stops:

 (A-Z, a-z, -, _, .) and no other character.
 Any other special character is not allowed.

 Creating an intent with Workativ Assistant’s Virtual Assistant is very easy.
 Simply head over to the Intent section and click on Create an Intent to create a new intent.

 1. Enter a Name and Description (though this is optional, we recommend you fill these), click on Create